 For instance, you might start seeing someone, and you’re extremely happy.
 For some reason, you start stalking their social media and come across photos of them and their ex.
 They probably broke up years ago, and you know they don’t talk, but seeing those photos still lights a fire inside of you.
-[Read: Insecurity in a relationship – How to feel more secure and love better]
+[Read: Instagram envy – How to keep things real when you’re jealous after seeing someone on Instagram]

 There may be no rational or substantial reason for you to feel jealous.
 After all, you have a past dating life too, but some insecurity deep down may bring on those feelings.
 They could pass quickly, but even the smallest insecurity can make you jealous.

 This is something your partner can soothe temporarily for you with an ego-boost of compliments, but you really should address this on your own since this comes from within you.
 [Read: 20 common reasons why you feel insecure and care more than other people]

 Competition for someone with control issues, a need to win, or even just be on the same level as someone else can lead to jealousy.
 You may think romantic jealousy is different from office/work competition, but it isn’t so.